 I don't understand, you can say it to someone you are talking to to tell them that you don't understand what they are saying.

-It's hard for you to understand the French sentence that someone just said to you.
+It's difficult for you to understand the French sentence someone has just said to you.
 I don't understand it.

 Bon appétit, bon appétit.
-This is a phrase that is said very often in France.
-You certainly know that the French love to eat, the culture of food and especially good food is very important in France.
+It's a phrase we say a lot in France.
+As you probably know, the French love to eat, and the culture of food, especially good food, is very important in France.

 When you are about to start a meal, you can say bon appétit.